marcgarreau/react-zest/README.md

 export default SomeComponent;
 ```

+### Notes

-Note that the wrapped element must have a `display` value of `inline-block` or `block` to have all animations applied.
+* The wrapped element must have a `display` value of `inline-block` or `block` to have all animations applied.

+* The 'error' animation is intended for input fields and alters the `border-color` and text color to red.
+To best view this effect, you'll want to add the prop `outline: none` to your input field.

 ## Contributing